mosra/magnum-website/content/features/extras.rst

 .. note-dim::

-    See documentation of the :dox:`Text` and :dox:`Ui` namespaces for details.
+    See documentation of the :dox:`Text`, :dox:`Ui` namespaces and the :dox:`magnum-ui-gallery` app for details.

 `Audio`_
 ========